Flu Clinics for 2019/2020 season

 Woodlands Patient Participation Group - Woodlands Patients Voice (WPV) - We need your help!

-The patient participation group meets on a bi-monthly basis to support the practice in developing and improving services - see the PPG tab for further information
+The patient participation group meets on a bi-monthly basis to support the practice in developing and improving services - see the PPG tab for further information and how to join the group

 Local Voices (Healthwatch Nottinghamshire) Improving health & social care locally.